-The following directions for administration should be used along with the instructions and directions provided in the DTA for the Test assigned to the student.
+The following directions for administration should be used along with the instructions and directions provided in the DTA for the test assigned to the student.

-- 1. The DTA must be accessed and downloaded from the Action button in the MSAA Online Assessment System at http://www.msaaassessment.org/.
-Each DTA is specific to the form, or version, of the Test that is assigned to the student.
+- 1. The DTA must be accessed and downloaded from the "Actions" drop-down menu in the MSAA Online Assessment System at www.msaaassessment.org.
+Each DTA is specific to the form, or version, of the test that is assigned to the student.
 The DTA is required for use throughout test administration. - 2.
-Gray, italicized text in the directions provides instructions for the TA on what to point to in the items and should not be read aloud to the student. - 3.
+Gray italicized text in the directions provides instructions for the TA on what to point to in the items and should not be read aloud to the student.
+NOTE: In the science DTAs, instructions for the TA are in black italicized text. - 3.
 Read the directions, passages, items, and answer option text exactly as written, reading with a consistent rate of speed and tone of voice, as appropriate. - 4.
 Be familiar with and utilize the alternative text, as appropriate.
-Alternative text is written in gray italics and appears in brackets.
+Alternative text is written in gray italics and appears in brackets (science alternative text is black italicized).
 Two types are provided in the DTA: - a.
 Alternative text for all students includes standardized descriptive statements for data tables, charts, graphs, timelines, and equations to be read aloud to all students. - b.
 Alternative text for students with a visual impairment includes descriptive statements for data tables, charts, graphs, and any other graphics necessary for appropriate interaction with the items (e.g., an answer option that is a graphic with no accompanying text or a graphic that provides contextual clues for a sighted student).
 All language referring to students with a visual impairment is inclusive of students who are blind or visually impaired.